krakend/krakend-documentation/endpoints/json-schema.md

 When the validation fails, KrakenD returns to the user a status code `400` (Bad Request), and only if it succeeds, the backend receives the request.

 ## JSON Schema Configuration
 The JSON Schema configuration has to be declared at the **endpoint level** with the namespace object `validation/json-schema`.
+KrakenD offers compatibility for the specs **draft-04, draft-06 and draft-07**.

-For instance, to **check if the body is a json object**:
+The following example **checks if the body is a json object**:

 {{< highlight json >}}
 {